DeusOmmuim/UnblockIt/README.md

 > 🚀 The Ultimate Windows Toolkit for Power Users, Admins, and Curious Explorers.

+## 💬 Join Our Discord!
+Connect with the community: [https://discord.gg/hRjDExgR](https://discord.gg/hRjDExgR)

 **DeusCMDV1** is a powerful command-line utility designed to help you unlock, tweak, and manage Windows features with ease.
-From system cleanup and network fixes to admin tools and hidden settings — it’s all in one place.
+From system cleanup and network fixes to admin tools and hidden settings ...

 ---